-The Trust The Harbour Trust's continuing goals for has identified the creation of the Headland Park as one of its highest priorities.
-Its goals are to ensure that:
+The Harbour Trust's continuing goals for the Headland Park are to ensure that:

-- The natural and cultural assets of Middle Head, Georges Heights and Chowder Bay are conserved; - The bBushland area is increased in size protected and maintained; - A network of walking tracks is created-maintained that links the various former military precincts and other places of interest; and - Existing facilities are adaptively reused for appropriate educational, community, recreational and commercial uses.
+- The natural and cultural assets of Middle Head, Georges Heights and Chowder Bay are conserved; - Bushland is protected and maintained; - A network of walking tracks is maintained that links the various former military precincts and other places of interest; and - Existing facilities are adaptively reused for appropriate educational, community, recreational and commercial uses.

-The Mosman Drill Hall precinct forms an important historic area within the proposed Headland Park, and the TrustThe Harbour Trust's Comprehensive Plan proposeds thatoutcomes for the precinct that have been mostly achieved, including:
+The Mosman Drill Hall precinct forms an important historic area within the proposed Headland Park.
+The Harbour Trust's Comprehensive Plan proposed outcomes for the precinct that have been mostly achieved, including:

-- Conservation The Drill Hall should be conserved and adaptively reuse of the Drill Halld; - The existing former lawn netball courts in the adjoining Rawson Park (under the care, control and management of Mosman Council) have been be relocated to the Mosman Drill Hall precinct and upgraded as 'all-weather courts; and - The Trust investigate upgrading part of the courts to an An indoor sports building has been constructed, with its design prepared in consultation with the local community.
+- Conservation and adaptive reuse of the Drill Hall; - The former lawn netball courts in the adjoining Rawson Park (under the care, control and management of Mosman Council) have been relocated to the Mosman Drill Hall precinct and upgraded as all-weather courts; and

+An indoor sports building has been constructed, with its design prepared in consultation with the local community.